OTP banners.jpg

 Jelena Petkov

 Jelena Petkov is an English language teacher who specialises in preparing students for Cambridge English Exams.
-She holds a university degree in English language and literature, and a Cambridge CELTA.
+She holds a university degree in English language and literature, a Cambridge CELTA, and an Arizona State University certification on creating and implementing online courses.

 Kirsten Smith